wmo-im/wis2box-training/documentation/docs/practical-sessions/environment-variables.md

 ### define custom credentials for your broker and storage

-Edit the file 'dev.env' and add the following to customize the default broker credentials (replace XXXXXXXX with your own password):
+Edit the file `dev.env` and add the following to customize the default broker credentials (replace `XXXXXXXX` with your own password):

 ```bash
 # broker credentials